 - Opt for softer wheels that provide enough cushioning and deliver the smoothest rides.

 As an adult forty, you should have a board wider than normal skateboards.
-Wide deck room with standard kingpin trucks tightly stuck to it, wider wheels for better balance, and perfect grip tape; these are what you need for head start.
+Wide deck room with standard kingpin trucks tightly stuck to it, wider wheels for better balance, and perfect grip tape; these are what you need for a head start.
 You should search for well-researched information to get a skateboard designed for adults like you.

 2. Gear Up: Make Sure You Wear Protective Gear and Proper Shoes –

 We don’t have to guide you much in this matter of safety.
 You shall be prepared and scared enough to take this on yourself.
-You don’t have to keep your health insurance ready if you wear the correct gears.
+You don’t have to keep your health insurance ready if you wear the correct gear.
 Mere helmets, knee caps, and proper shoes can eventually avoid severe injuries like bruises, concussions, or broken bones.
 Whew!

 To be fair, don’t think you will look funny or even old-school.
-There are many safety gears that are stylish enough to make you look good still at your forties.
+There are many safety gears that are stylish enough to make you look good still in your forties.
 Safety never goes out of style.
-Surely, a few safety gears would look much nicer on you, what you think?
+Surely, a few safety gears would look much nicer on you, what do you think?